 Mid Cornwall · TR2

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Ladock, that work is shaped by the place itself — Ladock is a village east of Truro on the B3275, with a fifteenth-century church and a tight Conservation Area covering the village core, with a building stock that leans toward traditional cob and granite cottages and Victorian villas.
+Working in Ladock means starting from the TR2 context — Ladock is a village east of Truro on the B3275, with a fifteenth-century church and a tight Conservation Area covering the village core, with a building stock that leans toward traditional cob and granite cottages and Edwardian houses.

 - Conservation Area